LinkaiShao/ECS150/README.md

 * since they don't have direct access to a tcb, but need the current context
 * this is specifically used in the down function in semaphore
 3. Yield function
-* the purpose of the yield function is to put the current running context.⋅⋅

-to the end of the ready to run queue and the front of the ready to run queue.⋅⋅

-is going to run
+* the purpose of the yield function is to put the current running context to the end of the ready to run queue and the front of the ready to run queue is going to run